 Pigeon River Country trips:

-Participants should be adults (18 or over) who are
+Participants must be adults (18 or over) who are experienced,

 Participants must be swimmers and in good physical